Column generation

 Column generation theory

-The key insight for column generation is to recognize that the $x$ variables above encode cutting patterns.
-For example, if we look only at the roll $j=1$, then feasible solutions are:
+The key insight for column generation is to recognize that feasible columns in the $x$ matrix of variables encode cutting patterns.

 Cutting patterns like $x_{1,1} = 1$ and $x_{2,1} = 1$ are infeasible because the combined length is greater than $W$.